Skip to main content

 • No, you cannot tell which trees contain the fungus by looking at them.
 The fungus is tiny and cannot be seen with the naked eye.
 The trees that have the fungus growing on them do not look diseased.
 The fungus can only be identified by testing tree samples in a laboratory.

-Should trees in my neighborhood be tested?
+Should trees in my neighbourhood be tested?

 • Testing of trees and soil has been done in a number of areas on Vancouver Island and in the Vancouver Coastal and Fraser Health regions to help determine the general distribution of the fungus.
-It is not possible or even useful to test trees in specific neighborhoods.
+It is not possible or even useful to test trees in specific neighbourhoods.
 The fungus could be present in an area even if some trees from that area test negative.

 Is there anything I can do to protect my trees from the fungus?